thiago-23/coffee-stop/README.md

 ## Acknowledgements

-* [Derek McAuley](https://github.com/derekmcauley7), My code institute Mentor who support and clarify all my queries.
+* [Derek McAuley](https://github.com/derekmcauley7), My code institute Mentor who supports and clarifies all my queries.
 * Tutor Assistance at Code institute when I had an issue with codeanywhere.